UriKurae/PlatformerGame/README.md

  ### Debug keys

  - F1 -> Start from the first level.
+ - F2 -> Start from the second level.
  - F3 -> Start from the begginig of the first level.
  - F5 -> Save the current game state.
  - F6 -> Load previous state.